MUSoftwareEngineering/Student-Materials/05-Requirements-Management/assignments/in-class-lab-activity/_requirements_lab.md

 ## Requirements Brainstorming Activity

-You will participate in class using Zoom Breakouts, but also have discussion forums for your groups, which you can access on Canvas: https://missouri.instructure.com/courses/41646/discussion_topics/773255

 ### Steps in Lab
 1. Review Materials (15 Minutes)
     - [Review the Role of the customer](./customer.md)